justmeandopensource/kubernetes/lxd-provisioning/README.md

 Linux o83sv3 5.4.17-2102.205.7.3.el8uek.x86_64 #2 SMP
 Oracle Linux Server release 8.4

+Note 1: The Oracle Linux 3 host server is "default install" "out-of-the-box" "vanilla" Oracle Linux 8 host using XFS for the root FS.

+Note 2: As regards XFS using for kubernetes it is recommended/probably required that the XFS have

 The main "secret sauce" here is from this EXCELLENT post from Claudio Kuenzler (and shared on LinkedIn by Efstathios Efstathio TY both !! )

 https://www.claudiokuenzler.com/blog/1106/unable-to-deploy-rancher-managed-kubernetes-cluster-lxc-lxd-nodes